 Pontius Pilate, Jews and Gentiles at Caesarea

 Although Caesarea Maritima had a mixed population, it was created as a gentile city.
 This is most evident from the Temple to Augustus and Roma that was built “centrally located and adjacent to the inner harbour area” (IVP Dictionary of NT Backgrounds, 176).
 This means that as a ship sailed into the harbor, the first sight would have been of this imposing temple; no doubt a site that would have inspired a sense of awe in a gentile, while creating a sense of consternation and repulsion to a faithful Jew.
 This mixture of populations with very different viewpoints would cause constant problems in Caesarea.
 Josephus relates one such incident, when after recently arriving as governor of Judea, Pontius Pilate marched his army into Jerusalem with the Roman standards proudly displayed and posted them in front of the Temple.
 The Roman standards were offensive to the Jews because of the animal imagery they contained.
 The Romans knew this and normally avoided such a display.
 Many Jews came to Caesarea and complained to Pilate that the standards be removed.
 On the sixth day, Pilate stationed his soldiers in the crowd with their weapons hidden.
 As he sat on the judgment seat and the Jews brought their complaint once again, Pilate had the soldiers draw their swords and threaten the Jews with death.
 The Jews bared their necks and said they would rather die than allow their law to be profaned.
 As a result, Pilate backed down (Josephus, Antiquities of the Jews, 18.3.1).
-Considering this story involving Pilate, it is interesting that Caesarea has yielded the only physical evidence for his existence.
-During archaeological excavations an inscription was uncovered from the theatre dedicating the theatre to the emperor Tiberius, while also mentioning Pilate as the governor of Judea (see the photo at the right).
+Considering this story involving Pilate, it is interesting that Caesarea has yielded the only physical evidence for his existence (Update: a ring with Pilate’s name has been found.
+You can read about it here).
+During archaeological excavations an inscription was uncovered from the theatre dedicating the theatre to the emperor Tiberius, while also mentioning Pilate as the governor of Judea (see the photo above).

 Later problems between Jews and Gentiles in Caesarea would result in the slaughter of 20,000 Jews and lead to the outbreak of the Jewish War against Rome.
 This war, which began in 66 A.D., eventually resulted in the destruction of Jerusalem and the Jewish Temple.